[NEWLY REVISED: 5/28/2017]

 But anyways, we're getting packed right now.
 Loading everything, all our belongings, stuff that we need, all into cargo boxes onto one big ship.
 We leave tomorrow.

 …I'm really nervous.

-You're probably wondering how we can afford all of this?
+You're also probably wondering how we can afford all of this?
 Well, my Dad is a writer and publishes fantasy novels that has spiritual messages in them.
 He was going to go with fantasy adventure books when he was studying in America, but after meeting my Mom and knowing The Lord, he decided to go deeper.
 His books sold pretty well.
-He's written about four.
+He's written about three.
 It's a good thing Japan doesn't really mind Christianity that much.

 Once we arrive there at San Francisco, we'll be staying in a marketplace/neighborhood in the city called Chinatown where my grandparents work.
 That sounds very fitting.